sangsomwork/Crimestats_SF/index.md

-## Crime Statistics in San Francisco
+## Crime Statistics in San Francisco in Summer 2014

 In San Francisco, during the peak crime time of 5 pm - midnight, the North-Eastern districts have a higher incidence of Larceny/theft, Assault, Drug/Narcotics, while Vehicle theft is more in the Southern districts
 ## Incident frequency